RasmusRPaulsen/DTUImageAnalysis/exercises/ex8-CatsCatsCats/readme.md

 10. Visualize an average image
 11. Preprocess one image so it can be used in machine learning.
 12. Use sum-of-squared pixel differences (SSD) to compare one image with all images in a training set.
-13. Identify the images in the training set with the smallest and largest SSD compared to a given image.
+13. Identify and visualize the images in the training set with the smallest and largest SSD compared to a given image.
+14. Do a principal component analysis (PCA) of the data matrix using the [sci-kit learn PCA](https://scikit-learn.org/stable/modules/generated/sklearn.decomposition.PCA.html)
+15. Select the number of components that should be computed in the PCA.
+16. Extract and visualize the amount of the total variation that each principal component explains.
+17. Project the data matrix into PCA space.
+18. Plot the first two dimensions of the PCA space.
+The PCA space is the positions of each sample when projected onto the principal components.
+19. Identify and visualize the images that have extreme positions in PCA.
+For example the images that have the largest and smallest coordinates in PCA space.
+20. Compute and visualize a synthetic image by adding linear combinations of principal components to the average image.
+21. Select suitable weights based on the PCA space for synthesizing images.
+22. Compute and visualize the major modes of variation in the training set, by sampling along the principal components.

 ## Importing required Python packages